hagege/child_themes/circles-wp/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Released: January x, 2025
+* Fix: In the style variations for Paragraph (base on contrast), the colors for links were not set optimally.

 = 1.0.6 =
 * Released: January 2, 2025
 * Added: New styles for paragraph with different Color and Background Color, so that links can be displayed as buttons if necessary: Link as Button